Last updated : Friday, 28 June 2024

 Rules

 The rules of Empal are based on the rules of FIFA.
 However, there are some modifications to the rules to make the game more accessible to amateur players.
-For example, the offside rule is relaxed, and there are no substitutions allowed.
+For example, the offside rule is relaxed and there is no limit on the number of substitutions that can be made.

 Empal match